 El Valle y Carrascoy Regional Park

-This regional park is situated in the east of the Betic mountain range within the Segura river basin, it occupies an area of almost 11,000 hectares.
-Height above sea level ranges from 200 meters up to 1,000 meters at the top of the craggy escarpments, presenting diverse geological phenomenons at different levels.
+This regional park is situated in the eastern part of the Baetic mountain range within the Segura river basin, and occupies an area of almost 11,000 hectares.
+The height above sea level ranges from 200 metres to 1,000 metres at the top of the craggy escarpments, presenting diverse geological phenomenons at different levels.

-Carrascoy has integrated wildlife corridors across the park, which have become home to a multitude of wildlife, including small mammals, birds and reptiles, eagles can often be seen soaring on the thermals above the rocky outcrops.
-The park has a variety of trails and treks that are signposted and graded for the degree of ease or difficulty, as are the rock climbs, so that the easier, less technical assents can be attempted by older children.
-Guided treks are available and can be booked at the visitors centre.
+Carrascoy has integrated wildlife corridors across the park, which have become home to a multitude of wildlife, including small mammals, birds and reptiles.
+Eagles can often be seen soaring on the thermals above the rocky outcrops.
+The park has a variety of trails and treks that are signposted and graded for the degree of ease or difficulty; as are the rock climbs, so that the easier, less-technical assents can be attempted by older children.
+Guided treks are available and can be booked at the El Valle visitors centre.

-El Valle, the visitors centre, is a good place to start, this is located next to the town of La Alberca as you enter the park.
+The visitors centre is a good place to start, located next to La Alberca village as you enter the park.
 El Valle has leaflets, maps and brochures to help you get the most from your visit.
-The visitor centre also has an informative exhibition of the geography, history and biodiversity of the park, to help understand the fauna, flora, geology and conservation work.
+The centre also has an informative exhibition of the park’s geography, history and biodiversity, to help you understand its fauna, flora, geology and conservation work.

-At the lower levels of the park, were the visitors centre is located, a number of installations have been added for the visitor’s enjoyment, these include:
+At the lower levels of the park, where the centre is located, several installations have been added for visitors’ enjoyment, including:

 - El Valle Recreational Area

-- The Nature School, where you can learn about conservation
+- Nature School (where you can learn about conservation)

-- Las Navetas and Relojero viewing points, with stunning 360º views
+- Las Navetas and Relojero (viewing points, with stunning 360-degree vistas)

-- Where: Fuente Álamo, 40 minutes south of Murcia city), entry to the park free
+- Where: Fuente Álamo (40 minutes south of Murcia city), entry to the park free

 Salinas de San Pedro Coastal Park